jlbaldwin/file_transfer/README.md

 ftclient, is written in python and does not need to be compiled.
-Once running, ftclient will accept the -l and -g commands and send to the server input at the command line. -l returns the server contents and is displayed on client. -g returns the specific file to client, and the file will be written to the client current directory.
+Once running, ftclient will accept the -l and -g commands and send to the server input at the command line. -l returns the server contents and is displayed on client. -g returns the specific file to client, and the file will be written to the client current directory, overwriting any existing file with the same name.

 ## Launch